Travel Jokes

 Madrid, the year 2010

 The incident happened during my trip to Madrid, just a few months after the Football World Cup.
-I am not a vegetarian but very selective regarding Non-Veg food.
-We had a team dinner in Madrid.
-Just before the dinner, along with Juice, Mocktails, etc., they have served Olives, Onion Rings, etc. I like the Onion Rings, even though it was harder inside than the ones available here.
-When they took the empty plates, I heard them mentioning the name ‘Calamari’; I asked the person sitting next to me, what is Calamari?
-He explained that what I ate as Onion Rings was Calamari.
-I visualized Squids and ‘Paul the Octopus,’ the World Cup football prediction star.
+I’m not a vegetarian but very selective about non-vegetarian food.
+We had a team dinner in Madrid, and just before the meal, they served cocktails along with snacks like olives and onion rings.
+I enjoyed the onion rings, even though they were harder inside than the ones I was used to.
+When the plates were cleared, I overheard someone mention the word “Calamari.”
+Curious, I asked the person next to me what calamari was, and he explained that what I thought were onion rings was actually calamari.
+In that moment, I couldn’t help but visualize squids and ‘Paul the Octopus,’ the World Cup’s famous prediction star.